Table of Contents

 PLECS block

-- The output can be wired to a PWM block input signal
+- The output can be connected to a PWM block input signal

-frequency valueis set as variable frequency and it sets the frequency of the clock during real-time execution.
+>to set its switching frequency. - The input is only visible if the frequency value is set as Variable and it sets the frequency of the clock during runtime.

 Standard parameters